aminya/VarStructs.jl/README.md

 # Getting an Instance

-Two syntax that used for declaration also return an instance of the VarStruct.
-So if you need an instance right away you can:
+The two syntaxes that are used for declaration also return an instance of the VarStruct.
+So if you need an instance right away, you can:
 ```julia
 animal = @var Animal(
         name = "lion",